sriram-nappa/ibm-exercise/Readme.md

 #### 1. /api

-  This function returns all the data in the json file.
+  This route returns all the data in the json file.

 #### 2. /api/customers

   There are GET and POST calls that can be made to this endpoint:

 **GET: (Parameters : page, size)**